mixpanel/docs/pages/docs/tracking-methods/sdks/java.md

 ### Incrementing Numeric Properties

-You can use <a style="font-family: courier" href="http://mixpanel.github.io/mixpanel-java/com/mixpanel/mixpanelapi/MessageBuilder.html#increment(java.lang.String,%20java.util.Map)">MessageBuilder.increment</a> to create a message that will change the current value of numeric properties.
+You can use [`MessageBuilder.increment`](http://mixpanel.github.io/mixpanel-java/com/mixpanel/mixpanelapi/MessageBuilder.html#increment(java.lang.String,%20java.util.Map)) to create a message that will change the current value of numeric properties.
 This is useful when you want to keep a running tally of things, such as games played, emails sent, or points earned.

 ```java
 import com.mixpanel.mixpanelapi.MessageBuilder;